GothenburgBitFactory/taskwarrior/docs/contrib/first_time.md

 ## [5] Commit the Change

-Now you\'ve made a change, built and tested the code.
+Now you've made a change, built and tested the code.
 The next step is to commit the change locally.
 This example assumes you fixed a typo in the man page.
 Check to see which file you changed, stage that file, then commit it: